Dominique Thorne: Early life

-Thorne was born November 5, 1997, to Trinidadian and Guyanese immigrants Nerissa and Gavin Throne in Brooklyn, New York.
+Thorne was born November 5, 1997, to Trinidadian and Guyanese immigrants Nerissa and Gavin Thorne in Brooklyn, New York.
 She has two younger brothers.
 Her family later moved to Newark, Delaware.

 Thorne attended the Professional Performing Arts School in Manhattan (PPAS) where she studied dramatic theatre formally.
 During her senior year of high school, she won the 2015 Young Arts Award in Spoken Theater as well as the U.S. Presidential Scholar in the Arts, which is given annually by the White House.
 After applying to a number of universities for both academics and art programs, Thorne chose to attend Cornell University, where she was initiated into Mu Gamma chapter of Delta Sigma Theta sorority in Spring 2018.
 The following year, she received her bachelors degree in Human Development with a minor in Inequality Studies.
 Prior to graduating in May 2019, she became a member of the Sphinx Head secret senior honors society.
 As of 2020, she and her family live in Atlanta.